 "Verification techniques and strategies that can provide secure proof that the data entered to/from the PDL are from a valid source and is unaltered, that is, same as entered by the source."

 For example, when capturing temperature data, it can be confirmed that the data captured from the thermometer is unaltered, but it cannot be guaranteed that the thermometer is accurate.
 In such a case, strategies such as device identity will play a key role.

-For example, laboratory calibration confirmation and data, will be associated with the device (e.g. thermometer) identity.
+EXAMPLE: Laboratory calibration confirmation and data, will be associated with the device (e.g. thermometer) identity.

 Permissioned Distributed Ledgers provides accountability to the transactions through their inherent properties such as transparency.
 Historic transactions provide an audit trail for a future audit and produces undeniable records.
 However, in an end-to-end scenario, a PDL will not be a solitary entity and will include other functional components such as oracles and external data storage.